Solar Generation by System Size UK

 Annual solar generation is measured in kWh.
-A quick planning shortcut is to multiply system size by a yield per installed kW, then refine the estimate with roof-specific data from a survey, installer design or PVGIS.
+System size is usually shown as kW or kWp.
+For early UK planning, a useful shortcut is to multiply system size by an annual yield per kWp, then replace the shortcut with a roof-specific PVGIS or installer estimate.

 Planning table